Sylvia Fraser

 Sylvia Fraser (born Sylvia Lois Meyers; 8 March 1935 – 25 October 2022) was a Canadian novelist, journalist and travel writer.
 Fraser was educated at the University of Western Ontario.
-In her long year career as a journalist, she has written hundreds of articles, beginning as a feature writer for the Toronto Star Weekly (1957–68), and continuing with articles for many other magazines and newspapers including The Globe and Mail, Saturday Night, Chatelaine, The Walrus and Toronto Life.
-She taught creative writing for many years at Banff Centre and at various university workshops.
-She has participated in extensive media tours, given lectures and readings throughout Canada, the United States, Britain and Sweden.
-She served on the Arts Advisory Panel to the Canada Council and was a member of Canada Council's 1985 cultural delegation to China.
-She was a founding member of the Writers' Union of Canada and for many years was on the executive of the Writers' Trust of Canada, a charitable organization for the support of Canadian authors and literature.
+In Fraser's long year career as a journalist, Fraser wrote hundreds of articles, beginning as a feature writer for the Toronto Star Weekly (1957–68), and continuing with articles for many other magazines and newspapers including The Globe and Mail, Saturday Night, Chatelaine, The Walrus and Toronto Life.
+Fraser taught creative writing for many years at the Banff Centre and at various university workshops.

+Fraser participated in extensive media tours, gave lectures and readings throughout Canada, the United States, Britain and Sweden.
+Fraser served on the Arts Advisory Panel to the Canada Council and was a member of Canada Council's 1985 cultural delegation to China.
+Fraser was a founding member of the Writers' Union of Canada and for many years was on the executive of the Writers' Trust of Canada, a charitable organization for the support of Canadian authors and literature.
 Fraser lived in Toronto, Ontario.

 Early life and education

 Sylvia Lois Meyers was born in Hamilton, Ontario, the second daughter of George and Gladys Meyers.
-Her father, a former World War One officer, worked for the Steel Company of Canada and her mother was involved in church and community work.
-In 1957, she married Russell Fraser, a lawyer.
-After working for several years working as a journalist, she began writing novels after the magazine she wrote for went out of business.
+Her father, a former World War One lieutenant, worked for the Steel Company of Canada and her mother was involved in Livingstone United Church and community work.
+In 1957, Fraser married Russell Fraser, a lawyer.
+After Toronto Star Weekly ceased publication in 1968, Fraser began writing novels.

 Fraser was repeatedly sexually abused by her father from her early childhood to her late teens, which became a recurring topic in several of her fiction and non-fiction works, including Pandora, My Father's House, The Book of Strange, and The Ancestral Suitcase.
-However, she repressed these memories for most of her life, and did not remember them until she began writing about it in these works.
+However, Fraser repressed these memories for most of her life, and did not remember them until Fraser began writing about it in these works.